linearblade/m7-js-lib-app-active-tags/docs/usage/BASIC_TAG_SETUP.md

 * If many tags each import config, startup/configuration time can increase.
 * For large setups, prefer importing once outside ActiveTags boot and then reference the in-memory object via `window:...` (or equivalent environment path).

-See setup example in [../../examples/test1.html](../../examples/test1.html), where import support is explicitly enabled.
+See setup example in [../../examples/inject/fromFile/injectFromFile.html](../../examples/inject/fromFile/injectFromFile.html), where config import is enabled with `at-at="import:inject-file.js"`.

 ### D) DOM node `src` fallback